alexeilebedev/openacr/README.md

 ## Reflection

-`amc` includes some information about a process into the process itself.
+`amc` bakes some information about a process into the process itself.
 For each each namespace linked into a process, possessing an in-memory database, an `algo_lib.FImdb` entry is defined, and added to the `algo_lib.FDb.imdb` table.
 This table is indexed with `algo_lib.FDb.ind_imdb`.